Seirdy/seirdy.one/content/posts/website-best-practices.md

 As words-per-line decrease (by increasing zoom or narrowing the viewport), line lengths grow more varied.
 Justifying text will cause uncomfortable amounts of whitespace.
 In fact, <q cite="https://www.w3.org/TR/WCAG22/#visual-presentation">Text is not justified</q> is explicitly mentioned in the WCAG Success Criterion 1.4.8.

 The WCAG recommends a max line length of 80 characters (40 characters for <abbr title="Chinese, Japanese, and Korean">CJK</abbr> languages) as [a AAA success criterion (SC 1.4.8)](https://www.w3.org/TR/WCAG22/#visual-presentation).
 However, studies seem to have mixed results; some people find it easier to read lines around 90 characters long, while others struggle beyond the 50-character mark.

-I think the WCAG over-simplified a complex issue.
-Then again, the AAA level was never intended to be a requirement.
+I think the WCAG over-simplified a complex issue to make this success criterion easier to understand.
+The guideline in its current form encourages wrapping lines at uneven lengths, since proportional text can take up varying amounts of space for a given character count.
+It would be better to specify an average character length, allowing lines with narrow characters (e.g. "I", "l") to exceed it.
+Then again, the AAA level was never intended to be a blanket requirement.

 Some of my links display long link-text; short line lengths can break these link texts too much, which can slightly hurt readability.
 Of course, narrow viewports will obviously make short line lengths non-negotiable.
-I decided to give article bodies a width of `36em`, which typically corresponds to just over 80 characters.
+I decided to give article bodies a width of `36em`, which corresponds to just over 80 characters on most default stylesheets.
 I opted to use `em` instead of `ch` for consistency and for better compatibility with some uncommon browsers (NetSurf, Dillo, old versions of mainstream browsers, and others).

 I also ensured that my site supports CSS overrides, window-resizing, zoom levels past 200%, and most "reading mode" implemen&shy;tations.
 This should help accommodate a wide range of line-length preferences while still looking accessible enough by default.